 The map display uses the cursor keypad and a set of hard keys to control most map display functions.
-The \$\display\$ keys, combined with the \$\display\$ keypad, let you select zoom ranges and move the cursor.
+The key, combined with the keypad, let you select zoom ranges and move the cursor.
 Two basic map operating modes, position mode and cursor mode, determine what cartography is shown on the map display.
-Position mode pans the cartography to keep the present position marker within the display area, while cursor mode pans the cartography to keep the cursor within the display area.
+Boat mode pans the cartography to keep the present position marker within the display area, while cursor mode pans the cartography to keep the cursor within the display area.

-The GPSMAP system will always power up in the position mode, with your vessel centered on the map display.
+Your GPSMAP 175 will always power up in the position mode, with your vessel centered on the map display.